Lost-Outpost/sovngarde/GAMEPLAY.md

 - [More Player Home Options](https://www.nexusmods.com/skyrimspecialedition/mods/36714) - Adds the option for the player to acquire certain vanilla NPC homes that become vacant after quests.
 - [Providence and Pestilence](https://www.nexusmods.com/skyrimspecialedition/mods/35237) - Journey into Peryite's Pits and earn the Taskmaster's blessing - as well as an otherworldly lair to call your home...
 - :new:  [A Proper Thane for Winterhold](https://www.nexusmods.com/skyrimspecialedition/mods/40290) - Sad there is no player house or housecarl for Winterhold?
 Cheer up and install this mod!
+- :new:  [Riverwood Bridgehouse] - This mod adds a player home to Riverwood.
+Unlike the full version, there is no need to go through a dungeon or quest line to get the key.
+Simply buy it from Lucan at the Riverwood Trader.

 ### Homes from Quests and Companions